fossi-foundation/wishbone/src/b3/source/05_timing.rst

 **SUGGESTION 5.00**
   When using a gated clock generator, turn the clock off when the WISHBONE interconnection is not busy.
-One way of doing this is to create a MASTER interface whose sole purpose is to ac- quire the WISHBONE interconnection and turn the clock off.
+One way of doing this is to create a MASTER interface whose sole purpose is to acquire the WISHBONE interconnection and turn the clock off.
 This assures that the WISHBONE interconnection is not busy when gating the clock off.
 When the clock signal is restored the MASTER then releases the WISHBONE